janetjoywilson/janetjoywilson.github.io/_posts/2018-08-03-audibly-awesome-august.md

 [Starlight](https://www.chapters.indigo.ca/en-ca/books/starlight/9780771070846-item.html?ikwid=starlight&ikwsec=Home&ikwidx=0) was unfinished at the time of Richard Wagamese's death, yet every page radiates with his masterful storytelling, intense humanism, and insights that are as hard-earned as they are beautiful.
 With astonishing scenes set in the rugged backcountry of the B.C.
 Interior, and characters whose scars cut deep even as their journey toward healing and forgiveness lifts us, Starlight is a last gift to readers from a writer who believed in the power of stories to save us.

-McClelland & Stewart Senior Editor Anita Chong said: "When Richard Wagamese died in March 2017, we lost one of our great writers.
+McClelland & Stewart Senior Editor Anita Chong said: "[When Richard Wagamese died in March 2017](https://www.cbc.ca/news/indigenous/richard-wagamese-obit-1.4020899), we lost one of our great writers.
 While it is tragic that Richard did not have the chance to complete what was clearly his masterpiece, what he accomplished in the pages of Starlight is deserving of celebration.
 And we can't imagine a more fitting tribute to Richard Wagamese, a man who believed in the healing power of story, than to share his majestic last novel with readers."

+This novel also includes an essay by Wagamese called Finding Father which was shortlisted for the [2015 CBC Nonfiction Prize](http://www.cbc.ca/mediacentre/press-release/2015-cbc-creative-nonfiction-prize-winner-announced).

+"I still have the dream, only now we run together into the light."

 <i class="fa fa-microphone" aria-hidden="true"></i> 6 hours and 28 minutes with narrator [Wesley French](https://soulpepper.ca/performances/vimy/1998/wesley-french/3987).
 Available soon wherever great audiobooks are found.